DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingWebAppDIRAC.rst

        }
    }

-The default location of the configuration file is /opt/dirac/pro/WebAppDIRAC/WebApp/web.cfg.
-This is the default configuration file which provided by by the developer.
-If you want to change the default configuration file, you have to add the web.cfg to the directory where the dirac.cfg is found, for example: /opt/dirac/etc

-If the web.cfg file exists in /opt/dirac/etc directory, this file will be used.

-Note: The Web framework uses the Schema section for creating the menu.
-It shows the Schema content, without manipulating it for example: sorting the applications, or creating some structure.
-Consequently, if you want to sort the menu, you have to create your own configuration file and place the directory where dirac.cfg exists.
+The example of the configuration which provided by the developer present in /opt/dirac/pro/WebAppDIRAC/WebApp/web.cfg location.

+Note: To use the web portal, please fill in the configuration, namely the WebApp section, according to the example above.

 Running multiple web instances
 ------------------------------